Developing a leadership culture in your high growth technology business

 Your focused conversation among the leadership team should be distinct from broader discussions about company culture more generally.
 Engage with the whole business, both formally (through workshops and company surveys) and informally (ask your team what they expect from you as a leader, and for feedback on how you are doing).
 Build as complete a picture as you can about how your current leadership culture is perceived and what can be done to make it better.

-Just like your company culture, ensure your leadership culture is owned from the top: it should be driven by the CEO, closely supported by your Head of People who is responsible for putting all this into action and keeping the leadership team involved and updated.
+Just like your company culture, ensure your leadership culture is owned from the top: it should be driven by the CEO, closely supported by your People and Talent lead, who is responsible for putting all this into action and keeping the leadership team involved and updated.

 4. Invest in developing your leaders